mkasa/klab/doc/fatt.md

     fatt stat --html foo.fasta

+In addition, you may use --json to output in JSON format.

+    fatt stat --json foo.fasta

 index
 -----
 It creates an index on the name of the sequences in each given file.